-It has been confirmed that five ICC Cricket World Cup 2019 fixtures will be played at the Hampshire Bowl as the tournament returns to England and Wales next year.
+Five ICC Cricket World Cup 2019 fixtures will be played at the Hampshire Bowl as the tournament returns to England and Wales in June.
 The five matches will see England, South Africa, India, West Indies, Bangladesh and Afghanistan all compete at the 'Hampshire Bowl', with matches held at the venue between Wednesday 5th June and Monday 24th June.

 South Africa will take on the India in the first match on Wednesday 5th June, while South Africa then play West Indies in the third group game on Monday 10th June.